My Journey on Foot (so far)

 In 2010, when I started working at a new job closer to home, I switched gears and began walking year-round to and from work.
 My five-mile round-trip work walks soon led to extended weekend walks, and thousands of miles and photos of sights I saw along the way.
 Later, I used the photos to take "virtual walks" with my mother, who lived in Alaska.

-My work walks also led to volunteer activities with Lloyd TMA (Go Lloyd), Willamette Pedestrian Coalition (Oregon Walks) and the City of Portland (Ten-Toe Express, Sunday Parkways).
+My work walks also led to volunteer activities with Lloyd TMA (now, Go Lloyd), Willamette Pedestrian Coalition (now, Oregon Walks) and the City of Portland (Ten-Toe Express, Sunday Parkways).
 With retirement on the horizon, I am now supporting AARP Oregon and their community NeighborWalks 2019 program.

-Today, I typically commute to work by bus.
+Today, thanks to my employer, I have the privilege of working remotely or commuting to my workplace by public transit.
 I am a strong proponent of public transportation and all modes of active transportation.
 Thanks to TriMet, our regional transit agency, I have been able to take public transit to and/or from all but two of my walks in the Portland metro region.